Before you start

 | Bot rejects your DM as unpaired | User id not approved yet | Approve locally with waterbrother gateway pair telegram YOUR_TELEGRAM_USER_ID. |

-Start with the integrations overview, then use Telegram onboarding for the shorter setup path or channels for the broader messaging rollout.
+Start with the integrations overview, then use Telegram onboarding for the shorter setup path or Roundtable for the shared-room collaboration model.